 In the majestic Florence of the late Middle Ages and Renaissance, the artisan workshops called "botteghe" served as a meeting point between masters and young talents, providing the latter with a valuable opportunity to develop the most advanced technical skills over a long and challenging apprenticeship.

-This model of professional development certainly involved innovative elements in terms of knowledge sharing and collaboration among peers (we might even identify common ground between these realities and modern coworking).
+This model of professional development certainly involved innovative elements in terms of a knowledge management strategy and collaboration among peers (we might even identify common ground between these realities and modern coworking).
 Not to mention that nowadays, few corporate trainers could boast of having educated at the same time talents such as Leonardo da Vinci and Botticelli, as Andrea del Verrocchio did in his Florentine workshop.

 But times, forgive the cliché, have radically changed, and our way of managing professional education has been constantly adapted to ever-evolving social conditions and technologies.
 In light of this, let's frame the current state of corporate training and find out why eLearning may be the most suitable solution to prepare workers for the latest challenges of the modern job market.